 This means you can’t wear that too-baggy-shirt that ‘works well under a jacket’, simply because you can’t see it.
 Because in fact, you just may see it!
 Make sure individual layers work with the rest of your outfit and you’ll be good to go.

 Not all of these are hard and fast rules of course.
-A dark Quilted Vest can definitely work under a light Field Jacket as can a a solid dark Henley under a brighter Everyday Flannel.
+A dark Quilted Vest can definitely work under a light Raincoat as can a solid dark Henley under a brighter Denim Shirt.
 Experimenting with what you find makes you look and feel best is ultimately key, but by following these 4 rules you will never be caught off guard.